eslint/eslint/docs/src/integrate/integration-tutorial.md

 // Log results to console if there are any problems function outputLintingResults(results) {
-  // ID the number of problems found const problems = results.reduce((acc, result) => acc + result.errorCount + result.warningCount, 0);
+  // Identify the number of problems found const problems = results.reduce((acc, result) => acc + result.errorCount + result.warningCount, 0);

   if (problems > 0) {